 2) Specialised school #325 Simha secondary school (5-11 grades).

 Thanks to World ORT investments, the kindergarten and primary school of Simha was opened after the capital repairs on October 20, 2017.
 Junior students gained new facilities: new playgrounds for each group of the kindergarten, sports grounds, and a modern assembly hall with up-to- date music equipment.
 In the Educational complex there are now modern game rooms and bedrooms, a medical room, a psychologist's office, a speech therapist, a sports hall, two food units with modern technological equipment.
 The youngest students enjoy use of a large number of modern toys, games for the development of logic and motor skills, sports equipment and playing corners for role-playing games, equipped in each group.

 Alongside teaching the state curriculum, the school offers in-depth study of Judaism, computer technology and English.
+As a part of the ORT-STEM project a robotics course was introduced in Kindergarten, a Junior STEM project on natural science was launched in elementary school and senior school students study a course entitled "Programming of unmanned aerial vehicles,” as well as a practical physics course and robots with machine vision course.
 The school conducts Hebrew lessons, education about Jewish festivals and Jewish Studies contests within the pedagogical practice.
 Kosher meals are provided for all students of the school and every half a year the school is attended by undergraduates from Israel and USA.

 Transportation is provided for students through the Charitable Foundation "Shiurey Chabad Jewish Diaspora"; there are 8 routes throughout Kiev and the suburb.

 Hebrew is studied 4 hours per week in the 1st - 2nd grades, 5 hours per week in 4th - 5th grades; up to 5 hours per week in secondary school.